-How were the ancient Mayan cities How did the Maya decorate buildings?
+How were the ancient Mayan cities?
+How did the Mayans decorate the buildings?
 What was the purpose of the buildings we see today?

 Visit any Mayan archaeological zone It is an addictive activity and widely recommended.
 Strolling around and discovering these ancient cities where one of the largest civilizations on the planet developed is something exciting.